Canon 200D vs Sony RX1R II

-The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were revealed to the public, respectively, in June 2017 and October 2015.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were announced, respectively, in June 2017 and October 2015.
 The 200D is a DSLR, while the RX1R II is a fixed lens compact.
 The cameras are based on an APS-C (200D) and a full frame (RX1R II) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Sony RX1R II

-An illustration of the physical size and weight of the Canon 200D and the Sony RX1R II is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Sony RX1R II.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is considerably smaller (35 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the RX1R II are weather-sealed.